Tommy McCarthy (baseball): Career

-McCarthy was born on July 24, 1863 in Boston, Massachusetts, the eldest son of Daniel and Sarah McCarthy.
+McCarthy was born on July 24, 1863, in Boston, Massachusetts, the eldest son of seven surviving children to Daniel and Sarah McCarthy née Healy.
+Daniel McCarthy was born in County Kerry, Ireland.
 After graduating from South Boston's John A. Andrew Grammar School, McCarthy worked for a clothing company during the day and played baseball at night.
-In 1884 he went to work for a piano company, where he received $18 a week for work in their factory and play for the company baseball team.
+In 1884, he went to work for a piano company, where he received $18 a week for work in their factory and play for the company baseball team.
 Later that year, McCarthy joined the Boston Reds in the Union Association as a starting pitcher and outfielder.
 In limited innings and at-bats, he played poorly, batting at a paltry .215 average, and lost all seven of his pitching appearances.
 McCarthy moved to the National League and played with the Boston Beaneaters the following season and the Philadelphia Quakers the following two years but failed to bat higher than .200 in any season, although in limited at-bats.

 Setting aside aspirations of being a star pitcher, McCarthy finally settled into an everyday position in a lineup in 1888 with the St. Louis Browns in the American Association.
 With the Browns until 1891, McCarthy scored over 100 runs each season and grew increasingly productive at the plate.
 He batted .350 in 1890 and drove in 95 runs in 1891.
 Although the shoddy record-keeping of the time prevents an accurate tally, he also asserted himself as a daring presence on the base-paths, by some accounts stealing over 100 bases in 1888 and approaching the mark in 1890.